CubeSat: History

 Professors Jordi Puig-Suari of California Polytechnic State University and Bob Twiggs of Stanford University proposed the CubeSat reference design in 1999 with the aim of enabling graduate students to design, build, test and operate in space a spacecraft with capabilities similar to that of the first spacecraft, Sputnik.
 The CubeSat, as initially proposed, did not set out to become a standard; rather, it became a standard over time by a process of emergence.
 The first CubeSats launched in June 2003 on a Russian Eurockot, and approximately 75 CubeSats had entered orbit by 2012.
+Among that first group was CUTE-I, a 1 kg, 10 cm satellite developed by the Tokyo Institute of Technology Laboratory for Space Systems.

 The need for such a small-factor satellite became apparent in 1998 as a result of work done at Stanford University's Space System Development Laboratory.
 At SSDL, students had been working on the OPAL (Orbiting Picosatellite Automatic Launcher) microsatellite since 1995.
 OPAL's mission to deploy daughter-ship "picosatellites" had resulted in the development of a launcher system that was "hopelessly complicated" and could only be made to work "most of the time".
 With the project's delays mounting, Twiggs sought DARPA funding that resulted in the redesign of the launching mechanism into a simple pusher-plate concept with the satellites held in place by a spring-loaded door.

 Desiring to shorten the development cycle experienced on OPAL and inspired by the picosatellites OPAL carried, Twiggs set out to find "how much could you reduce the size and still have a practical satellite".
 The picosatellites on OPAL were 10.1 × 7.6 × 2.5 cm, a size that was not conducive to covering all sides of the spacecraft with solar cells.
 Inspired by a 4 in cubic plastic box used to display Beanie Babies in stores, Twiggs first settled on the larger ten-centimeter cube as a guideline for the new CubeSat concept.
 A model of a launcher was developed for the new satellite using the same pusher-plate concept that had been used in the modified OPAL launcher.
 Twiggs presented the idea to Puig-Suari in the summer of 1999 and then at the Japan–U.S. Science, Technology and Space Applications Program (JUSTSAP) conference in November 1999.